darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md

 ![p2.16](p2.16.png)

+and the sum of these two lengths

+//a.2.2
+//a.2.3
+//a.2.4
+//a.2.5

+exceeds the other dotted one.

+//a.2.6

-and the sum of these two lengths exceeds the other dotted one.
-And we see that in this move, the length of, sorry, the sum of the length of these two connections, decreases.
+And we see that in this move, the length of, sorry, the sum of the length of these two connections,

 //p2.17